What to Wear Skiing: Women’s Ski Apparel Guide

 Learn what to wear skiing with this complete guide to skiing apparel including everything you need to be comfortable and warm on the slopes.

-A quality pair of ski goggles these days will come with two different lens that you can swap out – one for bright light and one for low light.
+• Ski Goggles: A quality pair of ski goggles will come with two different lens that you can swap out – one for bright light and one for low light.
 With the Smith I/O Chromapop Mag goggles, it’s incredibly easy to swap out the lens via magnets depending on the weather and sky cover.
-They also have anti-fogging technology.
-Now if you are wearing a face mask that tightly covers your nose and mouth, you can expect some fogging no matter what goggle you choose, but for the most part, I’ve been pretty happy with these.
+These ones specifically are designed for smaller faces (making them a great choice for women).
+The anti-fogging technology performs fairly well, but keep in mind that if you are wearing a face mask that tightly covers your nose and mouth, you can expect some fogging no matter what goggle you choose.

 Save this post to Pinterest